Best Bulk SMS Provider in Australia: 2026 Comparison

 Burst SMS has rebranded to Kudosity, though the burstsms.com.au domain still operates.
 It's one of Australia's longest-running SMS providers, founded in 2008, and has evolved into a full messaging platform with SMS, MMS, conversational AI, and rich messaging capabilities.

-Kudosity is the strongest option for mid-market and enterprise businesses that need advanced features beyond basic bulk SMS.
+Kudosity's strength is its feature depth beyond basic bulk SMS.
 The platform offers a conversational inbox, keyword-triggered auto-responses, MMS support, and — notably — conversational AI capabilities for automated two-way SMS interactions.
 It holds ISO 27001 and SOC 2 Type II certifications, making it the most security-credentialed provider in this comparison.
+These are genuine differentiators for buyers with specific feature or compliance requirements, though they come at a significantly higher per-message cost than Mobile Message at every volume tier.

 The integration ecosystem is strong, with direct connectors for Salesforce, Oracle Eloqua, Oracle Responsys, Zoho, ActiveCampaign, Shopify, Zendesk, Keap, Autopilot, and JobAdder.
 Connector platforms include Zapier, Make, and Workato.
 The API supports REST and SMPP protocols.